sascha-eisenmann/sascha-eisenmann/src/data/projects/en/prozessautomatisierung.md

 ---
 role: Lead Developer
-title: Prozessautomatisierung
+title: Process automation
-sector: Behörde
+sector: Government agency
 from: 2020-11-01
 to: 2021-12-31
 tasks:
-  - Analyse der Geschäftsprozesse
+  - Analysis of business processes
-  - Modellierung und Implementierung der Prozesse und Schnittstellen
+  - Modeling and implementation of processes and service interfaces
-  - Aufbau eines Testframeworks für die Camunda Prozesse
+  - Development of a test framework for the Camunda processes
-  - Umzug der Anwendungen auf Kubernetes
+  - Moving the applications to Kubernetes
 tools:
   - Java 11
   - Jakarta EE